BrenoAlberto/FindRestaurantes/README.md

 ```
 mongod
 ```
-Install the packages
+And then, on another prompt, install the packages

 ```
 npm install
 ```

-And then, on another prompt, start the server
+Start the server

 ```
 node index.js